seed-rs/seed/README.md

 - This project is strongly influenced by Elm, React, and Redux.
 The overall layout of Rebar apps mimicks that of The Elm Architecture.

-## FAQ
+### Why another entry in a saturated field?

-**Q:** There are several existing frameworks for Rust in WASM; why add another?
+There are several existing frameworks for Rust in WASM; why add another?

+**There are already several Rust frameworks; why another?**
-**A:** My goal is for this to be easy to pick up from looking at a tutorial or documentation, regardless of your level of experience with Rust.
+My goal is for this to be easy to pick up from looking at a tutorial or documentation, regardless of your level of experience with Rust.
 I'm distinguising this package through clear examples and documentation (see goals above), and using `wasm-bindgen` internally.
-I started this project after being unable to get existing frameworks working, due to lack of *standalone* examples, and inconsistency between documentation and published versions.
+I started this project after being unable to get existing frameworks to work due to lack of documented examples, and inconsistency between documentation and published versions.
+My intent is for anyone who's proficient in a frontend framework to get a standalone Rebar app working in the browser, using just the Quickstart guide within a few minutes.

-Rebar approaches HTML-display syntax differently from existing packages: rather than use an HTML-like markup similar to JSX, it uses Rust builtin types, thinly-wrapped by a macro for each html element.
+Rebar approaches HTML-display syntax differently from existing packages: rather than use an HTML-like markup similar to JSX, it uses Rust builtin types, thinly-wrapped by a macro for each dom element.
-This subjective decision may not appeal to everyone, but I think it integrates more naturally with the Rust language.
+This decision may not appeal to everyone, but I think it integrates more naturally with the Rust language.

-**Q:** Why build a frontend in Rust over Elm or Javascript-based frameworks?
+**Why build a frontend in Rust over Elm or Javascript-based frameworks?**

-**A:** You may prefer writing in Rust, and using packages from Cargo vis npm.
+You may prefer writing in Rust, and using packages from Cargo vis npm.
 Additionally, wasm-based frontends are usally faster than JS-based ones.
 You may choose this approach over Elm if you're already comfortable with Rust, want the performance benefits, or don't want to code business logic in a purely-functional langauge.

-**Q:** How stable is the API:

-**A:** Not stable yet!
-Subject to change, especially DOM-element-related syntax.
+Compared to React, for example, you may appreciate the consistency of how to write apps:
+There's no distinction between logic and display code; no restrictions on comments;
+no distinction between components and normal functions.
+The API is flexible, and avoids boilerplate.

+I also hope that config, building, and dependency-management is cleaner with Cargo and wasm-bindgen than with npm.

 ## Shoutouts
  - The WASM-Bindgen team: For building the tools this project relies on